Menu

 Physical Education

 In Year 2, P.E will take place every Tuesday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
-In their P.E lessons (dance) they will focus on performing dances using movement patterns.
+In their P.E lessons (gymnastics) they will focus on developing their balance, agility and co-ordination.

 Please make sure that your child has their earrings removed or covered by plasters from home on this day.